maybebyte/anthesis/os.md

 If you do install it, remember to consult the FAQ.
 It's particularly useful to newcomers as it shows you how to perform common tasks.

-OpenBSD will inevitably differ from what you're used to, yet it's worth every second of what you put in.

 ## Other devices you can liberate

 ### Smartphone